 - A Freiberg test will be done to see if pain presents around the piriformis or reproduces symptoms.

 - The Pace maneuver test looks for pain and/or weakness during rotation of the hip when sitting.

 - The F.A.I.R test stands for flexion, adduction, and internal rotation.
 This test has the individual lie on the non-affected side while the chiropractor guides the painful leg into hip flexion, turns it in toward the body, and gently turns the lower leg outward.

 - The Beatty maneuver tests for pain while lying on the non-affected side, and the chiropractor elevates the flexed symptomatic leg.

-- Testing for pain or weakness in specific positions is conducted usually for one-minute or when the individual experiences symptoms.
+- Testing for pain or weakness in specific positions is conducted usually for one minute or when the individual experiences symptoms.

 In addition to a physical exam, a chiropractor will utilize imaging scans to rule out any other causes.
-This can include X-rays, MRI, or CT scan.
+This can include X-rays, MRIs, or CT scans.
 Once the source has been diagnosed treatment can begin.
 Many individuals choose to wait and see what happens, hoping the problem will go away.
 But the sooner the root issue is dealt with, the sooner an individual can get back to living pain-free.

 Hurting Sciatica Nerve Pain

 The Journal of the Osteopathic Medical Association.
 (November 2008) “Diagnosis and Management of Piriformis Syndrome: An Osteopathic Approach ”jaoa.org/article.aspx?articleid=2093614

 The information herein on "Testing For Piriformis Syndrome or Sciatica" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
 We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.